Jahlil Okafor Trade: Sixers Considering Another Roster Move After Evaluating Team’s Performance

 Philadelphia 76ers center Jahlil Okafor is still believed to be the odd man out of the City of Brotherly Love.
 More than a month before the start 0f the 2017-18 NBA season, some people are wondering why the former third overall pick remains a member of the Sixers.
-However, the latest rumors suggest that the Sixers will evaluate team’s performance first before actively shopping Okafor again.
+However, the latest rumors suggest that the Sixers will evaluate the team’s performance first before actively shopping Okafor again.

 After being selected as the No. 3 pick in the 2015 NBA draft, Jahlil Okafor managed to impress in his rookie season, averaging 17.5 points, 7.0 rebounds, and 1.2 blocks on 50.8 percent shooting from the field.
 Unfortunately, his performance has tremendously gone down in his sophomore year where most people viewed him as a disappointment.

 The arrival of Joel Embiid last season created a logjam in their frontcourt.
 Embiid earned the role as starting center, leaving the backup spot to Okafor and Nerlens Noel.
-After series of experiment, coach Brett Brown realized they needed more of Noel than Okafor.
+After a series of experiment, coach Brett Brown realized they needed more of Noel than Okafor.
 Noel is a quality rim protector while Okafor is almost non-existent on the defensive end.

 Before the February deadline, they tried to move Okafor but failed to get an ideal trade partner.
 This forced them to move Noel to the Dallas Mavericks but revealed that Okafor isn’t yet safe from being moved.